Florida wind mitigation breakdown

 • Insurance Institute for Business and Home Safety.

 Even better?
-A wind-resistant home can help you save even while Florida homeowners insurance rates are going up.
-The state requires insurance companies to offer discounts when consumers take steps toward wind mitigation
+A wind-resistant home can help you save even while Florida homeowners insurance rates go up.
+The state requires insurance companies to offer discounts when consumers take steps toward wind mitigation.

 7 ways to tell how wind resistant your home is